-When February 23 - 25, 2024 (Friday - Sur iday) There is no rain/snow date for this e event.
-All units should pre pare for foul weather.
+When February 21 - 23, 2025 (Friday - Sunday) There is no rain/snow date for this event.
+All units should prepare for foul weather.
 What Experience cold weather camping, Team Building experiences, Leadership Development, and fun ways to practice and hone Scout skills.
 Who This event is open to Scouts BSA, Venturers, Sea Scouts, and Explorers.
-Where Pipsico Scout Reservation, Camp Lic 57 Pipsico Road Spring Grove, VA 23881 ins Contact Mike Maruska - Event Chair Wes Sherman - Staff Advisor 757-641-2373 757-524-0022 mikemaruska1179@gmail.com William.sherman@scouting.org Register Online registration will open 10/9/ Register/ Pay online by CLICKING ng for
+Where Pipsico Scout Reservation, Camp Lions 57 Pipsico Road Spring Grove, VA 23881 Contact Mike Maruska - Event Chair Pam Samples - Staff Advisor 757-641-2373 757-353-0609 mikemaruska1179@gmail.com pam.samples@scouting.org Register Online registration will open 11/1/24 @ 12AM Register/ Pay online by CLICKING HERE .

-Register/ Pay online by CLICKING HERE.
 To make registering for events easier than ever before, we are rolling out a different system.
-If you have trouble registering, view these 3 min. videos: PART 1 -PART 2.
+If you have trouble registering, view these 3 min. videos: PART 1 - PART 2 .
 You CAN register online AND pay online using funds from your unit's Council Store account.
 Transactions and reservations are not complete until payment is posted.
 Prior to arriving at the event, please finish the registration process by entering the names of all participants, both youth and adult, attending the event (this allows for faster check-in).

-Register before Dec 1st and each patrol gets 3 extra Gold coins.
-Register between Dec 1st and Jan 1st and receive two Gold Coins.

-Cost \$26 per Scout, \$15 per adult when paid in full before February 12, 2024
+Register before Dec 1 st and each patrol gets 3 extra Gold coins.
+Register between Dec 1 st and Jan 1 st and receive two Gold Coins.
+Cost \$28 per Scout, \$16 per adult when paid d in full before February 12, 2025

-Late registration fees are \$31 per Scout, \$20 per adult when paying February 12, 2024 and after.
+Late registration fees are \$33 per Scout, \$21 per adult when paying February 13, 2025 and after.

-NO REGISTRATIONS WILL BE ACCEPTED AFTER FEBRUARY 17, 2024
+NO REGISTRATIONS WILL BE ACCEPTED AFTER FEBRUARY 18, 2025